MOSH-Insa-Toulouse/2022-2023-4gp-lehembre-debarros/README.md

 - e : épaisseur du papier utilisé (0,16mm ici)
 - R : rayon de la courbe

+These values are for comparative use only to get orders of magnitude, they are very unstable until the sensor is stabilized in a specialized housing.

 # 10. Datasheet

 La datasheet est disponible en suivante le lien ci-après : [Datasheet](https://github.com/MOSH-Insa-Toulouse/2022-2023-4gp-lehembre-debarros/blob/970a85952978378579259352fa356e7eba29f6f5/Datasheet%20-%20Capteur.pdf)